deskpro/deskpro.github.io/README.md

 * `deskpro.zip` contain the actual DeskPRO distribution.
 * `deskpro.zip.sha256` is a text file containing the sha256 checksum of the ZIP file.
 (Other checksums are also available in the release.json file.)
-* `release.json` contains metadata about the release, such as the date, the size, the download permalink and various checksums.
+* `release.json` is info about the release.
+Currently this is the same data that exists in the manifest.
+In future we might put other information here (such as release notes etc).

 ## `manifest.json`